Solution for First-Time Home Buyers

 Keep in mind that once you have made a bid on a property there is nowhere to go but up in the price, you cannot lower the bid.
 For this reason, it is imperative that you take your time when looking for a home.
 Never put in a bid for a property until you have thoroughly researched the recent history of home sale prices in that area.

 A qualified real estate agent will be able to print out a list of homes that have been sold in the surrounding area in the past 6 months.
 This will help you make an informed decision on what you should be offering a homeowner for a specific home.

 Think Hard before Bidding

 A home buyer really has to experience the buying process before he or she can fully understand the process of bidding and mortgages.
-There are many realtors and home sellers who will hold a $1000 check with the bid proposal as a deposit.
-Some first time home buyers become skittish when it comes to this because they don’t understand that this money is only to be used towards the purchase of a new home.
-This check cannot be cashed until their bid has been accepted and are ready to move forward on ownership of the property.
+Earnest money is held by escrow and is used towards the purchase of a new home.
+This check doesn't get cashed until their bid has been accepted and are ready to move forward on ownership of the property.

 It is wise that before you go searching for your first home you get a pre-qualification letter.
 You can easily accomplish this online, on the telephone, or at a local bank in as little as ten minutes.
 Doing this before you look for homes will save you and your real estate agent a lot of time.
 A pre-qualification letter makes it easier to focus on specific properties that easily fit into your price range.